TheBromo/tower-defense/README.md

 ```
 The MVC model communicates with the Observer Pattern.

-- Game State hold all the properties that are needed to display in the UI
+- GameState holds all the properties that are needed to display in the UI
-- The Game class is the Game Thread it simulates the game rules and physics and updates the Gamestate accordingly
+- The Game class is the Game Thread.
+It simulates the game rules and physics and updates the Gamestate accordingly
-- GameViewController displays the given Information of the GameState accordingly.
+- GameViewController displays the given information of the GameState accordingly.

 > When Rendering on the canvas the UI Thread is awaited because otherwise to many requests would clog up the UI Thread with the `Platform.runLater(...)` function.